-Grass Room features perhaps our most distinctive location. and features a flowing 6,000-square- foot site plan designed for private events, courtyard weddings, receptions, exhibitions and productions.
+Grass Room is perhaps our most distinctive location and features a flowing 6,000-square-foot site plan designed for private events, courtyard weddings, receptions, exhibitions and productions.
 The venue is fully amenitized, and we provide experienced, professional site management plus a commercial kitchen for client-selected catering teams.

 Built in the 1920’s in an area that has long served as the city’s seafood market east of Downtown, the building has lived many lives in its century of use; it’s been a fish and oyster company, an ice cream factory, and a commercial site for everything from far east imports to marijuana cultivation.
 This quirky history subtly informed our re-invention of the space.